 Harber has also been involved in television production, as executive producer of the SABC series Ordinary People, and as co-creator, writer and executive producer of the SABC drama series Hard Copy.

-Harber, and his long-time publishing partner, Irwin Manoim, started internet company BIG Media (Pty) Ltd in 2001 and this company is currently running sites for the Johannesburg Metropolitan Council, the International Marketing Council and other major clients.
+Harber, and his long-time publishing partner, Irwin Manoim, started internet company BIG Media (Pty) Ltd in 2001 and this company is currently running sites such as www.southafrica.org.

 Harber was appointed Caxton Professor of Journalism and Media Studies in 2001.
 He writes a regular column in the Business Day.
 In 2010, he was Visiting Fellow at the Reuters Institute for the Study of Journalism, Green Templeton College, Oxford University.

-Declaration of interests: I solicit contributions for journalism training at Wits University from Media 24, Independent Newspapers, Avusa, Kagiso Media and Caxton on a regular basis.
-Other funders of our programme activities include the SA Reserve Bank, the Open Society Foundation, the Konrad Audenauer Foundation, the Valley Trust and the Raith Foundation.
+Declaration of interests: I solicit contributions for journalism training at Wits University from Media 24, Independent Newspapers, Avusa, Kagiso Media, Primedia and Caxton on a regular basis.
+Other funders of our programme activities include the SA Reserve Bank, the Open Society Foundation, OSISA, the Konrad Audenauer Foundation, the Valley Trust, the Raith Foundation and the Canon Collins Trust.

-I earn writing fees from a wide range of publications, but regularly from Business Day.
-I have in recent months been paid for writing by DailyMaverick, Beeld, Sunday Times and City Press.
+I earn writing fees from a wide range of publications, but regularly from Business Day and BizCommunity.
+I have in recent months been paid for writing by Business Day, Beeld, Sunday Times, City Press, the Guardian, EyeWitness News, BizCommunity, and Mampoer Shorts (for my e-book on Naspers CEO Koos Bekker).

-I earn book royalties from Jonathan Ball Publishers and Jacana.
-I have also done consultancy work for GCIS (government communications), the International Marketing Council, the Sunday Times and the Aga Khan University.
-I have earned speaking fees in the last year from the City of Johannesburg and Eskom.
+I get a trickle of book royalties from Jonathan Ball Publishers and Jacana.
+I have also done consultancy work for GCIS (government communications), the International Marketing Council, the Sunday Times, the Aga Khan University, Discovery Health, SA Institute of International Affairs and the Committee for the Protection of Journalists.
+I have earned speaking fees from the City of Johannesburg and Eskom.

 In 2011, I received a research and travel grant from the Oppenheimer Fund and the Anderson Capelli Fund.

-My wife, Harriet Gavshon, is a television producer and owner of Curious Pictures, and does work for the SABC, eTV, MNet and Discovery Channel, inter alia.
+My wife, Harriet Gavshon, is a television producer and owner of Quizzical Pictures (Pty) Ltd, and does work for the SABC, eTV, MNet and Discovery Channel, inter alia.
 Together, we own our house in Parkview, Johannesburg, and a house near Xai-Xai, Mozambique.
 I own two flats in central Johannesburg and one in central Durban, all of which are rented out.